-To dive deeper into the myths associated with this temple, its history, festivals celebrated here and its splendid architecture, read our blog on ‘Why you should be visiting Meenakshi Amman Temple on your Next Trip?’
+To dive deeper into the myths associated with this temple, its history, festivals celebrated here and its splendid architecture, read our blog on ‘Why you should be visiting Meenakshi Amman Temple on your next trip?

 2. Azhagar Kovil, Madurai

 Azhagar Kovil, sometimes also referred to as Alagar Koil, is situated a few kilometers away from Madurai at the foot of Alagar Hills.
 The temple is surrounded by the ruins of an ancient fort that add to the beautiful natural setting of the place.
 Paramaswamy is the main deity at this temple.
 The processional deity is Kallazhagar or Sundararaja Perumal, who is believed to be the brother of Goddess Meenakshi and an incarnation of Lord Vishnu.
-Tucked away in the hills, this shrine is a quiet, serene abode of faith which you must visit when in Madurai.
+Tucked away in the hills, this shrine is a quiet, serene abode of faith that you must visit when in Madurai.